secondo-database/secondo/WebUI/README.md

 - Streaming large results over the WebSocket (`/api/stream`) and query-history persistence.
-- Include the optimizer (add it to the REST backend, implement the port), allow to run SQL-line queries from the WebUI.
-In the existing UI, you need to start the OptServer for that.
+- Include the optimizer (add it to the REST backend), allow to run SQL-like queries from the WebUI.
+The kernel server now runs the optimizer itself (command level 2), so the backend can send SQL over its existing connection instead of talking to a separate server.
 - Additional projections beyond BerlinMOD as needed.
 - Remaining long-tail types (network/JNet, precise geometry, raster) still fall back to the textual nested-list view, as `DsplGeneric` does in the Java GUI.